Ministry of Popular Affairs: Minbu-shō (Ritsuryō)

 The ministry, established by the Taihō Code and Ritsuryō laws, was one of the Eight Ministries, in the wing of four ministries reporting to the Controlling Board of the Left (左弁官局, Sabenkankyoku) out of eight ministries.
 As the name indicates, this body was concerned with oversight over the affairs of the common people, viewed as taxable producers of goods.
 The ministry maintained various records: the population census sent from the provinces, cadastral (real estate) records, and tax accounting records.

 Ministerial authority under Yōrō Code

 The Yōrō Code (a revised version of the Taihō Code that created the ministry), stipulates the powers vested in the ministry, under its Official Appointments statute (職員令, Shikiin-ryō).
 There it is stated that :

 In the above "all provinces" does not include the capital.
 The census for the aristocracy who had clan names (uji or kabane) etc. was under the purview of the Jibu-shō (Ministry of Civil Administration).
-And the ministry was not "directly responsible for the upkeep of roads, bridgees, etc.," but merely kept such records for taxation and tax transportation tracking purposes.
+And the ministry was not "directly responsible for the upkeep of roads, bridges, etc.," but merely kept such records for taxation and tax transportation tracking purposes.